AI-Commandos/RAGMeUp/README.md

 ## LLM configuration
 - `llm_model` This is the main LLM (instruct or chat) model to use that you will converse with.
 Default is LLaMa3-8B
+- `llm_eos_token` Not all (finetuned/QLoRA) LLMs always use the same EOS token as their parent (for example with LLaMa3 finetunes).
+Set this variable to be the proper EOS token or set to `None` to use the model tokenizer's.
 - `embedding_model` The model used to convert your documents' chunks into vectors that will be stored in the vector store
 - `trust_remote_code` Set this to true if your LLM needs to execute remote code
 - `force_cpu` When set to True, forces RAG Me Up to run fully on CPU (not recommended)

 ## Data configuration
-- `data_directory` The directory that contains your (initial) documents to load into the vector store.
-Supported files: `PDF, JSON, DOCX, XSLX, PPTX`
+- `data_directory` The directory that contains your (initial) documents to load into the vector store
-- `file_types` Comma-separated list of file types to load
+- `file_types` Comma-separated list of file types to load.
+Supported file types: `PDF, JSON, DOCX, XSLX, PPTX, CSV, XML`
 - `json_schema` If you are loading JSON, this should be the schema (using `jq_schema`).
 For example, use `.` for the root of a JSON object if your data contains JSON objects only and `.[0]` for the first element in each JSON array if your data contains JSON arrays with one JSON object in them
 - `json_text_content` Whether or not the JSON data should be loaded as textual content or as structured content (in case of a JSON object)
+- `xml_xpath` If you are loading XML, this should be the XPath of the documents to load (the tags that contain your text)

+## Retrieval configuration
 - `vector_store_path` RAG Me Up caches your vector store on disk if possible to make loading a next time faster.
 This is the location where the vector store is stored.
 Remove this file to force a reload of all your documents
 - `vector_store_k` The number of documents to retrieve from the vector store
+- `rerank` Set to either True or False to enable reranking
+- `rerank_k` The number of documents to keep after reranking.
+Note that if you use reranking, this should be your final target for `k` and `vector_store_k` should be set (significantly) higher.
+For example, set `vector_store_k` to 10 and `rerank_k` to 3

 ## LLM parameters
 - `temperature` The chat LLM's temperature.
 Increase this to create more diverse answers